quiris11/epubQTools/README.md

   --left                replace "text-align: justify" with "text-align: left"
+                        in all CSS files (experimental) (only with -e) --replace-fonts       replace fonts (experimental) (only with -e) --myk-fix             fix for MYK conversion oddity (experimental) (only with -e)
+  --remove-colors       remove all color definitions from CSS files (only with
+                        -e)
-                        in all CSS files (experimental) (only with -e) --replace-fonts       replace fonts (experimental) (only with -e) --remove-font-family  remove font-family (experimental) (only with -e) -k, --kindlegen       convert _moh.epub files to .mobi with kindlegen -d, --huffdic         tell kindlegen to use huffdic compression (slow conversion) (only with -k)
+  --remove-fonts        remove all embedded font files (only with -e) -k, --kindlegen       convert _moh.epub files to .mobi with kindlegen -d, --huffdic         tell kindlegen to use huffdic compression (slow
+                        conversion) (only with -k)